ga-wdi-boston/rails-activerecord-one-to-many/README.md

 Fork, clone, branch (training), and `bundle install`.

 Next, create your database, migrate, and seed.
-Start your web server.

 Follow along with your instructor, closing your laptop if requested.